Affirm Your Beauty

 Singing and chanting

-• Make a point of learning songs that affirm the reality you would like to create for yourself; listen to them and sing them often.
-A large part of our present consciousness has been formed by popular music which creates a reality in which we feel hopelessly dependent on our lover, would die if he left us, wonder if life is worth living if we can’t “have” a certain person, and so on.
+A large part of our present consciousness has been formed by popular music which creates a reality in which we feel hopelessly dependent on our lover, and would die if they left us, or wonder if life is worth living if we can’t “have” a certain person, and so on.

 • Make up your own songs or simple chants using the affirmations you want to work with.

 • Record your affirmations and play them to yourself around the house, while driving, etc. Use your name, and try doing them in the first, second, and third persons.
-For example, “I, Sarah, am always deeply relaxed and centered in myself.”
-“Sarah, you are always deeply relaxed and centered in yourself.”
-“Sarah is always deeply relaxed and centered in herself.”
+For example, “I, Sarah, am deeply relaxed and centered in myself.”
+“Sarah, you are deeply relaxed and centered in yourself.”
+“Sarah is deeply relaxed and centered in herself.”

 Sarah McLean